robojones/z1/README.md

 ### Environment variables

 You can set different environment variables for each app.
-The [start](#start) command automatically applies the environment variables of the current CLI to the app.
+The [start](#start) command automatically applies the environment variables of the current shell to the app.

 ```
 EXAMPLE=hello z1 start path/to/your/app